 Richmond is a medium-sized city located in the state of Indiana.
 With a population of 35,342 people and nine constituent neighborhoods, Richmond is the 23rd largest community in Indiana.

 Richmond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Richmond is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Richmond who work in office and administrative support (12.44%), food service (10.70%), and sales jobs (10.02%).
+Overall, Richmond is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Richmond who work in office and administrative support (11.66%), food service (8.88%), and healthcare (7.82%).

-The per capita income in Richmond in 2010 was $18,481, which is lower middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,924 for a family of four.
+The per capita income in Richmond in 2018 was $23,827, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $95,308 for a family of four.
 However, Richmond contains both very wealthy and poor people as well.

 Richmond is a somewhat ethnically-diverse city.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richmond residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Richmond include Irish, English, Italian, and French .
+Important ancestries of people in Richmond include German, Irish, English, Italian, and European.

 The most common language spoken in Richmond is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Tagalog.